mozillascience/studyGroup/_posts/2023-02-28-workalong.markdown

 ---
 title:  Workalong - Etherpad.
 How to set it up, how to use it in workshops
 text:  Together, set up and discuss how to best use Etherpad during our workshops
 location:  Digital Scholarship Center - Oasen
 link:  tba
 date:  2023-02-28
 startTime:  '13:00'
 endTime:  '14:00'
 ---

 **Session leader**: Kyrre Traavik Låberg

-**Topic**: Workalong
+**Topic**: Workalong: Etherpad, how to set it up, how to use it in workshops

 - **Level**:  beginner
 - **When**:  2023-02-28
 - **Time**:  13:00-14:00
 - **Location**:  Digital Scholarship Center - Oasen